 How do you know if an email is real or just a scam?
 If you’ve ever wondered this before, join me as I expose an email scammer and walk you through the process I used to uncover the truth behind the lies.

-Like many people, I receive a daily barrage of spam and scam emails practically every day.
+Like many people, I receive a daily barrage of spam emails practically every day.

 It used to be that the emails were easy to spot: the typical Nigerian prince or “you’ve won the lottery!” type stuff.

 But email scammers are getting much more sophisticated, as this most recent example shows.
 And interestingly, they’re not always looking to scam you out of money or your personal information.